 Wear rubber gloves when handling the spicy peppers--goggles would help too.
 You can also use tongs when cutting up the pepper so that you don't have direct contact with it.

 This spicy pickle will surely be a hit at all your summer parties.
 They are also sliced thin, so they can be eaten whole and not only picked out of a salad.

 Note: Wash your hands thoroughly with soap and water immediately after handling your peppers!
-Spice peppers contain capsaicin oil which is very irritating to human skin and eyes.
-Rinse under running water if possible but do not use soap.
+Spice peppers contain capsaicin oil, which irritates human skin and eyes.
+Rinse under running water if possible, but do not use soap.

 Step 1: Wash and slice the jalapeno peppers

 Cut them into thin rings (⅛-inch thick) using a sharp knife.
 If you like spicy pickles, leave some seeds in them; otherwise, remove them all (the roots will cause more heat in the finished product).